REG-02 The Register

 - Reduce the costs of property transactions.

-NECS is being implemented through an Electronic Lodgement Network (ELN) provided and operated by an Electronic Lodgement Network Operator (ELNO).
+NECS is implemented through an Electronic Lodgment Network (ELN) provided and operated by an Electronic Lodgment Network Operator (ELNO).
 The ELN essentially provides a "hub" for the parties to a conveyancing transaction to electronically prepare and lodge the documents for registration at the Land Registry electronically.

-The first ELN is being implemented by Property Exchange Australia Limited (previously known as National E-Conveyancing Development Ltd (or NECDL)) and is known as Property Exchange Australia (PEXA).
-Only approved Subscribers will be able to conduct conveyancing transactions through the ELN.
-It will not be accessible to the general public.
+The first ELN was implemented by Property Exchange Australia Limited (previously known as National E-Conveyancing Development Ltd (or NECDL)) and is known as Property Exchange Australia (PEXA).

-The ELN will also provide a mechanism for the electronic settlement of the financial aspects of a transaction.
+The ELN also provides a mechanism for the electronic settlement of the financial aspects of a transaction.

 A council of the Registrars of all Jurisdictions has been established by the Intergovernmental Agreement to ensure a uniform approach to electronic conveyancing throughout Australia.
-Australian Registrars National Electronic Conveyancing Council (ARNECC) is responsible for implementing the legal framework for NECS and for promoting consistent business practices nationally between the Land Registries.
+The Australian Registrars National Electronic Conveyancing Council (ARNECC) is responsible for implementing and ongoing management of the legal framework for NECS and for promoting consistent business practices nationally between the Land Registries.

 5.1 Legislation Key Components: